13 Things You (Probably) Didn’t Know ‘Hoosiers’

 13. Hoosiers was directed by David Anspaugh and written by Angelo Pizzo.
 The duo teamed up again in 1993 to make the film Rudy, another “based on a true story” sports biography.

-On November 14th, tune into HDNET MOVIES to honor the 30th Anniversary of Hoosiers at 9/8c, and be sure to visit HDNETMOVIES.com for a complete listing of repeat air times, and much, much more.
+Be sure to visit HDNETMOVIES.com for a complete listing of repeat air times, and much, much more.